 Tips to Stay Hydrated

-We have water inside our cells, vessels and all those spaces between our cells and vessels.
+There is water inside our cells, vessels and all those spaces between these cells and vessels.
 Most of our body weight is water.

 When do we lose water?

 “For sedentary to moderately active individuals under temperate conditions, water is lost from the body via urine, feces, respiration, and evaporation.
 During increased physical activity and in conditions other than temperate, sweat loss contributes to body water loss.
 The minimal amount of fluid loss that can occur is referred to as the obligatory water loss.
 However, a variety of factors can affect obligatory loss.
 For example, obligatory urine loss occurs because of the need to remove various solutes from the body.
 The minimum water required for urine is dependent on the daily solute excretory load, primarily determined by diet, and the maximum urinary concentration achievable.
 Urinary concentrating ability varies with age and with renal disease.
 Under normal conditions, fecal water loss is quite small, estimated at about 100 mL/day.”6

 We lose water with just simple common daily body functions:

 - With Transpiration.
 After any exercise, a simple walk or only by being able to move.

 - When we have bowel movements, and our body gets rid of the stool to clean our digestive system.

 - When we sweat to regulate our body temperature and cool our body, and vice versa